How to make a German Plum Cake Zwetschgenkuchen (with Streusel!)

 It’s even Yummy for Breakfast…

 So… I’m walking through Costco on my bi-monthly stock-up-on-fruit trip… and I spotted Italian Prune Plums, which are excellent for German Plum Cake.
 They are super flavorful, a bit tart, firm, and bake up really nice.
 Perfect.
-I tossed them in my cart and home we went (with the 25 pound bag of flour and the 25 pound bag of sugar and the 8 pounds of butter… the poor Mini) and started baking Pflaumenkuchen.
+I tossed them in my cart, went home, and started baking Pflaumenkuchen.

 The cake I baked…. didn’t even last the day.